Find Your Perfect School

 There’s no doubt about Harvard professors, but have you considered their living quarters?
 The Local Student Disability Coordinator is one of the most unique features of their disability services (LDC).
 These student coordinators specialize in assisting students with impairments of all academic levels with housing issues.

 The LDC, however, isn’t the only student-run support group.
-More students organizations make this university stand out:
+More student organizations make this university stand out:

 - Student Mental Health Liaisons